sudhin/fitexplore/README.md

 Smart Analytical Testing with the simplicity of Fitnesse .

-The library will provide the core foundation for building such a system and walk you though the concepts.
+The library will walk you though the concepts and provide sample code.

 The System Leverages Open Source Tools and Libraries , though each of the components are replaceable it is recommended that you follow the stack as suggested before you replace the modules.